 There is a reason why Bollywood should never attempt to remake classics from other languages.
 The nuances and subtleties get lost in translation and what is left is merely a soulless ripoff.
 Which is the case with Dayavan, directed by Feroz Khan, who also has a supporting role in the film.
-Vinod Khanna steps into Kamal Haasan's shoes in the pretty okayish remake, that is mostly remembered for his steamy kissing scene with a much younger Madhuri Dixit.
+Vinod Khanna steps into Kamal Haasan's shoes in the pretty okayish remake, that is mostly remembered for his steamy (and very uncomfortable to watch) kissing scene with a clearly much younger Madhuri Dixit.

 The Remake: Vansh

 Director Pappu Verma remade Agni Natchathiram in 1992 as Vansh with Sudesh Berry and the late Siddharth Ray in the lead.
 It was mostly a faithful remake of the original, though lacking the finesse that made the Tamil film such a cult classic.
 Vansh was, however, a decent hit at the box office.
 Interestingly in 2016, there was a news going on that Agni Natchathiram would be remade in Bollywood again and that Dhanush would play one of the leads.
 However, that rumour died a silent demise and we haven't heard about this project since.

 Another romantic classic by Mani sir, that was a bilingual made in both Telugu and Tamil.
 Even before the world was fawning over Nicholas Sparks' The Fault in Our Stars, Ratnam had his own wonderful story to say of two young lovers, both afflicted by terminal illness, who find strength in each other.
 Nagarjuna played the hero, while Girija Shettar of Vandanam fame is the female lead.
 The songs of the film are still popular, especially the "Oh Priya Priya!" track, (that was rehashed in Dil starring Aamir Khan and Madhuri Dixit, a year later).